GIGABOOST.AI

 What Is the Framework for Moving from Relationship Management to Investor Acquisition?

+The framework for moving from relationship management to investor acquisition has three stages: Algorithmic Discovery beyond your rolodex, Synthetic Warmth through social proofing, and Underwriting the Narrative before any email is sent.
 To close a round in 2026, you need to stop acting like a librarian and start acting like an operator.
-You need a 3-stage acquisition system.

-This is what GIGABOOST.AI's matching engine scores across 25 fit factors—including stage, sector, check size, thesis, geography, and regulation type—before surfacing any name.
-Instead of browsing a directory of 340,000+ investor profiles, you are presented with a ranked list of mathematical matches.
+According to GIGABOOST.AI's analysis of 340,412+ investors, the matching engine evaluates stage, sector, check size, thesis, geography, and regulation type before surfacing any name.
+Instead of browsing a directory, you are presented with a ranked list of mathematical matches.
 This replaces months of manual research with five minutes of AI-driven scoring.

 • LinkedIn Warming: Automated views and interactions that ensure your face is familiar when the "Ask" arrives.